DPhil in International Relations

 Research Interests: International law, International organisations, International relations, Violence, security and conflict.

 Since October 2014, I am a DPhil (PhD) student in International Relations at Nuffield College, University of Oxford.
-My research focuses on norm contestation, and thus explores debates over the meaning of international norms.
+My research focuses on norm contestation, and thus explores debates over the meaning of international norms and their outcomes.
+For this research, she has received an award from the International Studies Association-Theory Section ('Conference Pre-PhD Award' 2018) and an Honorable Mention from the International Studies Association-International Security Studies Section (Honorable Mention, 'Patricia Weitsman' Award 2018).

-When I don’t do research on norm contestation, I like to write theatre reviews for Oxford Opening Night, (think about) training for the next 5 or 10k, travel and discuss politics.
+When I don’t do research on norm contestation, I like to write theatre reviews for Oxford Opening Night, travel and discuss politics.